abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ORM framework.
 At the time I wrote that blog post I didn't have enough Ruby experience to extend an existing library, especially that does something bare-metal like talk to a database.
-That has changed, and I am proud to present the alpha version of this adapter for immediate testing.
+That has changed, and I am proud to present the alpha version of this adapter available for immediate testing.

 I hope that with some example code I can show how beautiful Ruby is compared to OpenEdge.
 My aspiration is that it causes a revolution where